tipmanaapp-design/Tipmana-legal/README.md

 # tipmana-legal
-A repo that contains the URLs for Tipmana's privacy policy and terms of service
+A repo that contains the URLs for Tipmana's privacy policy, terms of service and account management documentation.